 ON THIS PAGE: You will find information about how many people learn they have CML each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 This year, an estimated 5,980 people of all ages (3,130 men and boys and 2,850 women and girls) in the United States will be diagnosed with CML.
 Most of these will be adults; CML is rare in children.
 It is estimated that 810 deaths (550 men and boys and 260 women and girls) will occur this year.

 The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
 The five-year survival rate of people with CML depends on the phase of the disease , other biologic characteristics of the CML, and the disease’s response to treatment.
 The pace of CML research is rapid, with several drug approvals in the past decade.
 It is important to note that many of the new drugs for CML work very well, and survival rates are continually being measured based on these newer drugs.

-Due in large part to recent scientific advances in the area of targeted treatments like imatinib (Gleevec), the five-year survival rate for CML has nearly doubled from 31% for people diagnosed between 1990 and 1992 to 59% for those diagnosed between 2003 and 2009 (the most recent data available).
+Due in large part to recent scientific advances in the area of targeted treatments like imatinib (Gleevec), the five-year survival rate for CML has nearly doubled from 31% for people diagnosed between 1990 and 1992 to 59% for those diagnosed between 2003 and 2009, which is the most recent data available.
 Because survival statistics are measured in five-year intervals, they may not represent all of the recent significant advances made in the treatment and diagnosis of CML.
-In one study of patients with CML who were taking the drug imatinib (Gleevec), researchers found that 90% lived at least five years.
+In one study of patients with CML who were consistently taking the drug imatinib, researchers found that 90% lived at least five years.